kristoff-it/redis-memolock/go/README.md

     )

     fmt.Println(cachedQueryset)
-    fmt.Println("Launch the script multiple times, see what changes.
-Use redis-cli to see what happens in Redis.")
+    // Launch the script multiple times, see what changes.
+Use redis-cli to see what happens in Redis.
 }

 // MemoLock instances are thread-safe.

 ```
+If you run this program twice within 5 seconds, you will see that "Cache miss!" is
+going to show only once, regardless of whether the first execution has already concluded
+(i.e. the value was cached) or if it's still computing (sleeping instead of doing useful
+work, in the case of this sample code).

 # Features
 This library also supports:
 - renewing the lock lease (`GetResourceRenewable()`)